-Academy at the Lakes was founded in 1992 as a co-educational, non-denominational college-preparatory independent school.
+Academy at the Lakes was founded in 1992 as an independent, co-educational, non-denominational college-preparatory school.
 The school graduated its first class of seniors in 2002, and now has more than 240 alumni.

 Academy at the Lakes is nestled on nearly 9 acres on both sides of Collier Parkway in Land O’Lakes.
 Convenient to New Tampa, Lutz, Wesley Chapel, Odessa, Carrollwood, and Trinity, our facilities include 12 buildings with more than 52,000 square feet: a Lower Division building for grades PreK3 through 4; a Middle Division building; a separate 5th and 6th Grade suite; an Upper Division building; a Music Studio; a Visual Arts studio; a technology lab; frontage along Lake Myrtle; a 14,000+ square-foot gymnasium that includes a weight room and performance stage; a practice field; and several outdoor common spaces for students and teachers.
 The school recently acquired 47-acres nearby by its current campus to be used for future expansion.